syntevo/docs/src/SmartGit/Manual/GitConcepts/Merging.md

 Merging branches is an essential and common operation within any Git repository, allowing changes in two or more branches to be combined.

+> [!EXAMPLE]
-**Examples of merging include:**
+> Examples of merging include:

-- When changes made in feature branches are complete and ready to be merged into a main branch, such as `main`.
+> - When changes made in feature branches are complete and ready to be merged into a main branch, such as `main`.
-- When fixes have been made to a previous release and need to be merged back into a feature branch currently under development.
+> - When fixes have been made to a previous release and need to be merged back into a feature branch currently under development.

 SmartGit supports all Git merge types.
 Please refer to [Merging in SmartGit](../GUI/Branch/Merge.md) for further details.